-As wild populations of elephants continue to decline in Africa and Asia, AZA accredited zoos are playing a vital role as stewards of an important part of the world’s heritage.
-While supporting conservation programs in the wild, AZA institutions are also caring for 147 African and 141 Asian elephants in 62 AZA-accredited institutions.
-These institutions are dedicated to caring for these animals in a humane and science-based manner which supports AZA's strong commitment to high standards of animal care and management.
+As wild populations of elephants continue to decline in Africa and Asia, AZA-accredited and certified facilities are playing a vital role as stewards of an important part of the world’s heritage.
+While supporting conservation programs in the wild, AZA zoological professionals are also caring for approximately 160 African and 140 Asian elephants in over 60 AZA-accredited facilities.
+These facilities are dedicated to caring for these animals in a humane and science-based manner which supports AZA's strong commitment to high standards of animal care and management.

 This commitment is personified by the many professional zookeepers and veterinarians that dedicate their careers to the care of these magnificent animals.
 AZA-accredited zoos that care for elephants must meet or exceed AZA’s rigorous standards for elephant care, management, and conservation.
 Management plans that ensure superior care for each elephant must be created and maintained to address factors such that their social, behavioral, psychological, and physical needs are met.

-Elephant care staff at AZA-accredited institutions must be highly trained and all Elephant Program Managers at AZA-accredited zoos are required to pass the AZA Principles of Elephant Management professional training course.
-At present, 382 full-time employees (FTEs) care for the 284 elephants that live in 79 AZA-accredited zoos.
+Elephant care staff at AZA-accredited facilities must be highly trained and all Elephant Program Managers at AZA-accredited zoos are required to pass the AZA Principles of Elephant Management professional training course.
+At present, more than 350 full-time employees (FTEs) care for more than 300 elephants that live in AZA member facilities.
 These statistics illustrate that there is well more than one full-time zookeeper for each elephant.
-Each FTE represents an average of 11.3 years of experience working with elephants, which taken together represents over 3,880 years of current elephant expertise.
+Taken together, their experience represents over 3,880 years of current elephant expertise.

 Non-accredited zoos and private elephant ranches or sanctuaries are places where elephants live with assistance from people who provide food, water, care, and shelter but are not required to meet the rigorous AZA Standards for Elephant Management and Care.
 It is a common misconception that private elephant ranches provide “freedom,” however while they often provide large acreage, the management of all ex situ elephant populations require barriers and fencing.
 AZA-accredited zoos that care for elephants differ from the private elephant ranches in several important ways: